-Information on embargoes on Burma and how to apply for an export licence.
+Information on embargoes on Myanmar and how to apply for an export licence.

-This guide contains information about embargoes and sanctions on Burma, and provides information for exporters.
-You can find more general information here on sanctions, embargoes and restrictions, and a list of all the countries where there are current restrictions.
+This guide contains information about embargoes and sanctions on Myanmar, and provides information for exporters.

 Governments worldwide control the export of goods due to the nature and destinations of the proposed export.
 Exports of strategic goods and technology are controlled for many reasons including:

 - concerns about internal repression, regional instability and other human rights violations

 - concerns about the development of weapons of mass destruction

 - foreign policy and international treaty commitments including as a result of the imposition of EU or UN trade sanctions or arms embargoes

 - national and collective security of the UK and its allies

 There is currently an arms embargo and other restrictions in force on Myanmar.
 This is an EU-imposed embargo which has been implemented in UK law.